clarin-eric/ParlaMint/Corpora/Logs/README.md

 * `ParlaMint-XX.warn.log`: warnings only
 * `ParlaMint-XX.error.log`: errors only

-The logs above are also present with the -en suffix (e.g. `ParlaMint-XX-en.log`) which are the logs for corpora which have been machine translated to English.
+The logs with the -en suffix (e.g. `ParlaMint-XX-en.log`) are for corpora which have been machine translated to English.